Marklogic-retired/marklogic-data-hub/examples/spring-batch/README.md

 ## How do I Run this Example?

+First [deploy the MarkLogic Job Repository](https://github.com/marklogic-community/marklogic-spring-batch/wiki/MarkLogicJobRepository).
+When the Spring Batch application starts it needs to persist the job into MarkLogic.
+Once your datahub is up and running and your job.properties file is configured based on the earlier step, then just execute the job with the following gradle command.

 `gradle ingestInvoices`

 This reads invoice, customer, item, and customer data from a relational database called H2.
 The data can be viewed in H2 by calling the following command.